truenas/documentation/content/TrueCommand/TCGettingStarted/InitialConfig.md

 ![AdministrationAlertRecipientsWidget](/images/TrueCommand/Administration/AdministrationAlertRecipientsWidget.png "Administration Screen Alert Recipients Widget")

-Click **Add** to open an add an email address screen.
-This adds the email address to your LDAP server.
+Click **Add** to open an add an email address screen where you can add the email address to your LDAP server.

 ![AddRecipientScreene](/images/TrueCommand/Administration/AddRecipientScreen.png "Add Recipients Screen")